BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 I once read a post online in which the poster said something like that "cozy is the best human feeling". --TODO: find citation
 They're perhaps onto something.
-My Side of The Mountain is like a particular kind of coziness, in book form; a coziness of being close to nature yet still safe.
+My Side of The Mountain is coziness in book form.
-Tucked away, yet close to the elements; warm, protected, engulfed, ensconced.
+It's coziness is the coziness of watching a rainstorm through a half-closed window, curled up with a blanket in a window seat.
-A primordial joy.
+At the junction of wild nature and one's protected space away from the elements.
 </p>

 <hr/>